Loading…

 Uses of Cresemba 100 mg Capsule

 Invasive Aspergillosis: Cresemba 100 mg Capsule is used in the treatment of invasive aspergillosis a serious fungal infection caused by Aspergillus fungus.
-It occurs when the infection spreads from the lungs to the kidneys, brain, heart or skin.
-The symptoms include shortness of breath, fever, chest pain or cough (sometimes with blood).
+It happens when the contamination spreads from the lungs to the kidneys, brain, coronary heart or skin.
+The signs and symptoms encompass shortness of breath, fever, chest ache or cough (once in a while with blood).

 Mucormycosis: Cresemba 100 mg Capsule is used in the treatment of mucormycosis, also known as zygomycosis, which is a rare but serious fungal infection caused by a group of fungi called micromycetes.
 Mucormycosis can affect different parts of the body, including the lungs, sinuses, brain, and skin.
 Symptoms depend on the affected area and may include fever, headache, nasal congestion, black discharge from the nose, facial swelling, chest pain, cough, skin lesions, and abdominal pain.